skogsbaer/rust_class/practice-03/README.md

 generic stack datastructure.

 Implement the methods `new`, `push`, and `pop`.
 Then you should be able to run the first test using `cargo test`.
+(You might get a warning because of unused code, but that's ok for now.)

 ## Exercise 2